ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/helpers.md

 The **"Universe"** package combines all other packages.

 One of the helpers is allowing us to assert controller action results with a single method call instead of multiple ones.
-For example we may have these lines of code:
+For example, we may have these lines of code:

 ```c#
 .ShouldReturn()